Teaching-Accessibility/course-project-497t-button/README.md

 broaden the uses of a typical switch and creating a wireless connnection to the Linkimals branded toys instead of the regular wired connection of typical switches.

+Further information on exact implementations can be found in our [documentation](documentation.md)

 ### Installation:
 1. Install [Arduino IDE](https://www.arduino.cc/en/software)
 2. Install all zip of repo